-April 30th 2019 the boards in the banks announced rting negotiations with the intention to merge the
+April 30th 2019 the boards in the banks announced rting negotiations with the intention to merge the The a member in The Eika Alliance while rebank is a collaborating partner in consisting of 9 saving banks on D

-- Currently no down if the merged bank will join the Eika A. - The proposed name Sparebank is Lister - Jan Kåre Eie, CEO in Flekken, proposed as CEO in the merged Sparebank will propose the chair in merged bank - Total assets, including transferred to Eika as Boligkreditt, of NOK 11.6 billion - Rationales for considering to merge are to improve competitiveness in local markets, expand market reach, improved profitability and attractiveness as an employer and further enhance ability to contribute to develop their local communities
+- terminar 너 if the merged bank will Currently n join the Eika A. - ' hank is Lister The proposed name Sparebank - Jan Kåre Eie, CEO in Flekken ٦dal proposed as CEO in the mergeu Sparebank will propose the chair in $^{\circ}$ merged bank - Total assets, including transferred to Eika a.
+Boligkreditt, of NOK 11.6 billion - Rationales for considering to merge are to improve competitiveness in local markets, expand market reach, improved profitability and attractiveness as an employer and further enhance ability to contribute to develop their local communities